IIT Kharagpur launches COVIRAP diagnostic technology | Technology

-IIT Kharagpur has successfully commercialized its flagship healthcare product COVIRAP the novel diagnostic technology to zero on infectious diseases including COVID-19, the institute said Wednesday.
+IIT Kharagpur has successfully commercialised its flagship healthcare product - COVIRAP - the novel diagnostic technology to zero in on infectious diseases including COVID-19, the institute said Wednesday.

-The product, developed by lead researchers Professor Suman Chakraborty, Dr. Arindam Mondal and their research group, has been licensed for commercialization to the Rapid Diagnostic Group of Companies, India, and Bramerton Holdings LLC, USA.
+The product, developed by lead researchers Professor Suman Chakraborty, Dr Arindam Mondal and their research group, has been licensed for commercialisation to the Rapid Diagnostic Group of Companies, India and Bramerton Holdings LLC, USA.

-A virtual press meet was organized on Wednesday by the institute in which the researchers were present along with the institute director to make the announcement.
+A virtual press meet was organised on Wednesday by the institute in which the researchers were present along with institute director to make the announcement.

 ''The above move has taken place at a critical juncture when the recent spurt in COVID-19 infection, commonly known as the second wave, has been threatening to spread more rapidly than ever before,'' IIT Kharagpur Director Prof V K Tewari said.

-''Moreover, the commercialization of COVIRAP will initiate complete indigenization and availability of a large range of affordable healthcare products in the Indian market as well as deep trenches of a large global market that is literally starving for the need of such technology,'' Tewari said.
+''Moreover, the commercialisation of COVIRAP will initiate complete indigenisation and availability of a large range of affordable healthcare products in the Indian market as well as deep trenches of a large global market that is literally starving for the need of such technology,'' Tewari said.

 Bramerton Holdings has signed a record deal for securing global rights for commercially disseminating the COVIRAP technology developed at IIT Kharagpur in various geographical locations outside the territory of the Indian subcontinent, an institute spokesperson informed.